heptarch/heptarch.github.io/about.md

 		   bio: 'Cyborg, hacker, and interdimensional wizard.',
 		   },
            {
-		   bio: 'After studying law, philosophy, math, and physics, I\'ve learned that school is boring.', },
+		   bio: 'For a cluttered, maximalist experience, feel free to check out my<a href="https://hapax.github.io/">old site</a>.', },
            {
 		   bio: 'Below is a randomized playlist of some of my favourite equations.
-Savour the nerdiness.', },
+Enjoy the nerdiness!', },
            {
-		   bio: 'A heptarch was one of seven Anglo-Saxon kings during the early middle ages.
-Cool name!', },
+		   bio: 'A \'heptarch\' was one of seven Anglo-Saxon kings during the early middle ages.
+Also a cool name!', },
            {
-           bio: 'Making wonder cool again, one stupid question and goofball project at a time.', },
+           bio: 'Making wonder cool again, one stupid question at a time.', },
            {
            bio: '<a href="https://inspirehep.net/authors/1868975">High-energy theorist</a> turned <a href="https://xanadu.ai/">quantum machine learning</a> researcher and <a href="www.heptar.ch">mad scientist</a>.',